 Amounts shown for Years 2 to 4 in the Long Term Financial Plan reflect the renewal provision for iconic park upgrades, particularly Hyde Park.
-Due to the changing nature of living assets and the influence of the weather.

 The spike in the upgrade/expansion, and the associated dip in renewal and replacement, in the Long Term Financial Plan is due to the implementation of the open space components of the Green Square Urban Renewal project, diverting funds from renewal projects and committing ongoing resources and maintenance budgets to these expanded assets.